ministryofjustice/hmpps-spring-boot-sqs/README.md

 Localstack FIFO (first in, first out) queues and topics can be created by adding the `.fifo` suffix to the queueName or arn.
 [Content Based Deduplication](https://docs.aws.amazon.com/sns/latest/dg/fifo-message-dedup.html) is enabled on Localstack FIFO topics by default and cannot be disabled.

+FIFO Queues can only subscribe to FIFO Topics.

 FIFO allows you the option to configure message deduplication and guarantees ordering.
 There are performance tradeoffs.
 [More information on FIFO here](https://docs.aws.amazon.com/sns/latest/dg/sns-fifo-topics.html)